The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Overview and main results

 All groups considered in this overview are assumed, without further notice, to be locally quasiconvex.
 This is a mild restriction, meaning that the group admits reasonably many continuous homomorphisms into the circle group.

-The complete abelian groups whose dual is metrizable are exactly the ones whose topology is determined by a countable cofinal family of compact subsets.\footnote{I.e., there are compact sets $K_1,K_2,\dots\sub G$ such that each compact $K\sub G$ is contained in some $K_n$, and for each $U\sub G$ with all $U\cap K_n$ open in $K_n$, $U$ is open in $G$.
-Groups satisfying the first condition are often named \IndEmph{hemicompact}.
-Groups satisfying both conditions are often named \IndexPrint{$k_\omega$}.} The class of abelian groups containing open subgroups of this type includes, in addition to all locally compact abelian groups: \begin{itemize} \itm[-] all free abelian groups on a compact space, indeed on any space whose topology is determined by a countable cofinal family of compact subsets; \itm[-] all dual groups of countable projective limits of metrizable, or more generally \v{C}ech complete, abelian groups; \itm[-] all dual groups of abelian pro-Lie groups defined by countable systems \cite{glockner_gramlich,hof_mor:book_prolie}; and \itm[-] all countable direct sums, closed subgroups, and finite products of groups from this class \cite{glockner_gramlich}. \end{itemize}
+A topological space is \IndexPrint{$k_\omega$} if its topology is determined by a countable cofinal family of compact subsets, i.e., there are compact sets $K_1,K_2,\dots\sub X$ such that each compact set $K\sub X$ is contained in some $K_n$, and for each set $U\sub X$ with all $U\cap K_n$ open in $K_n$, the set $U$ is open in $X$.

+Topological abelian groups which are subgroups of the dual of a metrizable groups are exactly the $k_\omega$ groups.
+The class of abelian groups containing open $k_\omega$ subgroups includes, in addition to all locally compact abelian groups: \begin{itemize} \itm[-] all free abelian groups on a compact space, indeed on any $k_\omega$ space; \itm[-] all dual groups of countable projective limits of metrizable (more generally, \v{C}ech-complete\footnote{A group $G$ is \emph{\v{C}ech-complete} if it has a compact subgroup $H$ such that the quotient space $G/H$ is complete metrizable.}) abelian groups; \itm[-] all dual groups of abelian pro-Lie groups defined by countable systems \cite{glockner_gramlich,hof_mor:book_prolie}. \end{itemize} Moreover, this class is preserved by countable direct sums, closed subgroups, and finite products \cite{glockner_gramlich}.

-Consider $\NN$ with the partial order $f\le g$ if $f(n)\le g(n)$ for all $n$.
-The \IndEmph{cofinality} of a partially ordered set $P$, denoted \IndexPrint{$\cof(P)$}, is the minimal cardinality of a cofinal subset of $P$. \IndexPrint{$\fd$} is the cofinality of $\NN$ with respect to $\le$.
+Consider the set $\NN$ with the partial order $f\le g$ if $f(n)\le g(n)$ for all $n$.
+The \emph{cofinality} of a partially ordered set $P$, denoted \IndexPrint{$\cof(P)$}, is the minimal cardinality of a cofinal subset of $P$.
+The cardinal number \IndexPrint{$\fd$} is the cofinality of $\NN$ with respect to $\le$.
 This cardinal was extensively studied \cite{vD, BlassHBK}, and for the present purposes it may be thought of as some constant cardinal between $\aleph_1$ and the continuum (inclusive).